-We decided to best ‘things’ because the French pairing have had their hands in so many things that it was difficult to just narrow it down to tracks or videos or Christmas decorations(?).
+We decided to play around with the best ‘things’ because the French pairing have had their hands in so many things, that it was difficult to just narrow it down to tracks or videos or Christmas decorations(?).

 17. Daft Punk Unchained.